-On Sunday mornings, we have street parking available on the East side of 4th Street between Vine and Arch Sts., and on the SOUTH side of Race Street between 3rd & 4th Streets.
-Please display the Old First parking placard, which you can print out and bring with you, or pick one up from a greeter when you arrive.
+On Sunday mornings, we have street parking available on the East side of 4th Street between New St and Arch St., and on the SOUTH side of Race Street between 3rd & 4th Streets.
+Please display the Old First 2016-2017 parking placard which you can print out and bring with you, or pick one up from a greeter when you arrive.

 Children of all ages are welcome in the sanctuary during our worship services.
 An usher will be happy to give your young child a “Just for Me” packet with activities and crayons.
 We also provide child care during the service.
 Megan, Lauren and Amy would be delighted to care for your young children so you can more easily participate in worship.
 The choice is entirely up to you.

 We offer Sunday School for all ages at 10 am during the school year.
 And children may begin Sunday School at any time.
 Please ask a greeter for help finding the right classroom for your child.
 Adults are invited to join our Adult Forum in the Social Hall during the same time slot.

 Please ask the greeter to show you the elevator which will take you to the second floor for our worship service.
 And an usher can set you up a device for hearing assistance.